-The results of the gravity and photogrammetric surveys are summarized in Figs. 7 and Table 5.
-The largest gravity changes occurred between 2015 and 2016, with most sites showing an increase of more than 30 μ Gal.
-On the contrary, the gravity decreased at most sites from 2016 to 2017.
-When measured above the redistributed masses, increase and decrease of gravity correspond to gain and loss of masses, respectively.
-Qualitatively, this is in agreement with the corresponding digital surface models (DSM) changes in the active bed channel showing higher sediment thicknesses, thus a gain of mass, from 2015 to 2016 and large surfaces of lower sediment thicknesses from 2016 to 2017.
-Over the time period 2015-2016, the top of the landslide is actively eroded, up to 46 m, while its toe displays significant sedimentation, up to 33 m.
-The active river bed shows a mixed-pattern of erosion and sedimentation, between -1.19 and 1.21 m on average, possibly resulting from the migration of the river braids.
-Whereas, over the time period 2016-2017, the landslide displays mostly erosion, up to 39 m, while the river bed continues to display a mixed-pattern of erosion and sedimentation, between -1.17 and 1.08 m on average.
+The results of the gravimetry and photogrammetric surveys are summarized in Fig. 7 and Table 5.
+The largest gravity changes occurred between 2015 and 2016, with most sites showing an increase of more than 30μ Gal.
+In contrast, the gravity decreased at most sites from 2016 to 2017.
+When measured above the redistributed masses, increase and decrease in gravity correspond to gain and loss of masses, respectively.
+Qualitatively, this is in agreement with the corresponding changes observed in the digital surface models (DSMs) in the active bed channel, showing higher sediment thicknesses, thus a gain of mass, from 2015 to 2016 and large surfaces of lower sediment thicknesses from 2016 to 2017.
+Over the time period 2015-2016, the top of the landslide is actively eroded, up to 46 m, while its toe displays significant sedimentation up to 33 m.
+The active riverbed shows a mixed pattern of erosion and sedimentation between -1.19and 1.21 m on average, possibly resulting from the migration of the river braids.
+In contrast, over the time period 2016- 2017, the landslide displays mostly erosion, up to 39 m, while the riverbed continues to display a mixed pattern of erosion and sedimentation between -1.17 and 1.08 m on average.

 The gravimetric and photogrammetric techniques show large changes in gravity and topography, which demonstrate active processes of sediment mass redistribution in the river and on the slow landslide.
 In the next section, we combine these results to assess the mass of sediment redistributed from 2015 to 2017.
-Note that we focus the DSM analysis to the area bounded by the black line in Figs. 7d and 7e, which is restricted to the landsliding zone and the river.
+Note that we focus the DSM analysis on the area bounded by the black line in Fig. 7d and e, which is restricted to the landsliding zone and the river.